Kureb/Webcache-Browser/README.md

 ![contextMenu](https://cloud.githubusercontent.com/assets/3968618/9977986/92b61dd2-5f1c-11e5-8bb9-d32c324319ab.png)

+The **autodetection** option allows you to browse normally th internet, until you reach a unavailable page.
+At this moment, CacheBrowser will detect it and redirect you to the cached version if it exists.

 ***

 **What's next ?**

 It is planned to add some others features like :
-* Autodetection option : If a webpage is not found, CacheBrowser will automatically redirect to the cached version
+* <s>Autodetection option : If a webpage is not found, CacheBrowser will automatically redirect to the cached version</s> : Done in 1.3.0
 * Use of others cache services like Wayback Machine and/or Coral CDN
 * <s>Internationalization (i18n) :   Adapt the extension to various languages</s> : Done in 1.2.0